lvillasen/Quantum-Computer-Simulator/README.md

 As usual, qubits are ordered from left to right on the quantum states psi>

-#For instance, python QCSim.py prog.ql produces in the following output
+#For instance, python QCSim.py prog.ql produces:

 Number of qbits:  3